Erika Ikuta

-Erika Ikuta (生田 絵梨花, Ikuta Erika) is a Japanese singer, actress and a former member of the Japanese idol girl group Nogizaka46.
-In addition to her work with Nogizaka46, Ikuta has appeared in multiple television and stage productions, including a Japanese production of Les Misérables.
+Erika Ikuta (生田 絵梨花, Ikuta Erika) is a Japanese actress, singer, and former first generation member of the Japanese idol girl group Nogizaka46.
+In addition to her work with Nogizaka46, Ikuta has appeared in multiple television and stage productions, including playing Cosette, Éponine and Fantine in a Japanese production of Les Misérables and voicing Asha in the Japanese dubbing of the Disney film Wish.

 She is affiliated with Ohta Production from 2007 to 2009 and once again since 2022.

-Career
+Early life and career

 Ikuta was born on January 22, 1997, in Düsseldorf, Germany.
 She began taking piano lessons at the age of four under the influence of her older sister, who had taken them before her.
 Her family moved to Tokyo when she was five.

 She made her entertainment debut as a child actress in 2007, starring in the musical Coco Smile: Asu e no Rock 'n' Roll.
 She was affiliated with Ohta Production during that time.

 In 2011, she auditioned for Nogizaka46 and was selected as one of the thirty-six first generation members.
 Her audition song was Aiko's "Star".
 She was chosen as one of the members performing on the group's debut single "Guruguru Curtain", released on February 22, 2012.
 In September 2012, she was selected for the leading role of Alice in Nogizaka46's stage musical Sixteen Principal.

 On April 20, 2014, she announced that she would take a break from Nogizaka46 to prepare for further schooling.
-She resumed her activities in August as the choreographic center for Nogizaka46's tenth single "Nandome no Aozora ka?"
+She resumed her activities in August as the choreographic center for Nogizaka46's tenth single "Nandome no Aozora ka?".
 In 2015, Ikuta appeared in the Fuji TV drama Zannen na Otto as a high school girl who dreams of becoming a pianist.
 She published her first solo photobook, Tenchō, on January 21, 2016.
 It sold 38,355 copies in its first week, and ranked first on the Oricon weekly photobook sales chart.
 It also ranked first on the Oricon book ranking photobook category in the first half of the year 2016.

-In July 2016, it was announced that Ikuta had been chosen for the role of Cosette in a 30th anniversary production of Les Miserables in Japan, a role she reprised in 2019.
-In 2021, It was announced that Ikuta would play Éponine in Les Miserables in 2021.
+In July 2016, it was announced that Ikuta had been chosen for the role of Cosette in a 30th anniversary production of Les Miserables in Japan in 2017, a role she reprised in 2019.
+In early 2021, It was announced that Ikuta would play Éponine in Les Miserables in spring till autumn 2021.
+In 2024, it was announced that Ikuta would play Fantine in Les Miserables from late December 2024 till mid June 2025.
+She is also the second actress in Japan to play both Cosette, Éponine and Fantine in Les Miserables, Rina Chinen was the first actress to do so.